Run a Node

 # Pre-requisite Readings

 # Automated deployment

-Run the local node with faucet enabled:
+Run the local node

 The script below will remove any pre-existing binaries installed.
 Use the manual deploy if you want to keep your binaries and configuration files.